The Disney Gallery: The Gallery

+Bank of Main Street

-The Gallery opened at its current location on Main Street U.S.A. on October 2, 2009 in the space previously occupied by the Annual Passport Center/Bank of Main Street U.S.A.
+The Gallery opened at its current location on Main Street U.S.A. on October 2, 2009 in the space previously occupied by the Bank of Main Street.
+The bank building was opened up and the exhibit space that once housed the display of Walt Disney's two studio offices was absorbed into the new Gallery.
+The former office display spaces would now be exhibit rooms.
+The bank's vault remained and was utilized as a display for more valuable merchandise.

+Opera House

+In June of 2013, The Disney Gallery closed and became the new home of the Disneyana Shop, which itself had closed to make way for the Disneyland Starbucks location at the Market House on Main Street.
+The Gallery was moved into a portion of the lobby for The Disneyland Story Presenting Great Moments with Mr. Lincoln, where its exhibits rotated periodically to coincide with company promotions or highlighting attraction anniversaries.

+Future

+The Disney Gallery closed, along with Great Moments with Mr. Lincoln, on April 16, 2024.
+At D23—The Ultimate Disney Fan Event in August 2024, Disney Experiences chairman Josh D'Amaro announced that the attraction would be replaced with Walt Disney – A Magical Life, which opened in 2025, for the park's 70th anniversary celebration.
+The attraction features an Audio-Animatronics figure of Walt Disney.
+After a year regularly presenting Walt Disney – A Magical Life, it will rotate with Great Moments with Mr. Lincoln throughout each operating day.

-New Orleans Square Gallery layout
+Gallery layout (1987–2007)

 The Disney Gallery comprised several rooms and antechambers, as it was designed to be living quarters for the Disney family.
 Each room contained its own set of artwork and usually revolved around a certain theme that pertained to the overall exhibit.

 Front Room/Formal Sitting Room

 The first room guests walked into was known as the Front Room.
-This was the introductory room to the exhibit and set the stage for what lay ahead.
+This was the introductory room to the exhibit.
 Artwork in this room was usually more broad, getting more specific as guests progressed through the room.

 As the Royal Suite, this room was known as the Formal Sitting Room.
 This is where Walt's guests would have spent most of their time, both before and after a meal.
 The guest entrance from the staircase was originally just another window when the building was first constructed.
 The balcony with the Pirates of the Caribbean marquee on the front was originally a false balcony and had to be reinforced to accommodate people.